iborymagic/aseprite-mcp/README.md

 It enables AI, chat assistants, and automation pipelines to directly execute Aseprite tasks such as sprite sheet export, frame extraction, and metadata output.

 *Aseprite must be installed in order to use this MCP server.
-*Currently, only character creation is possible, and not with images created through Aseprite.

 ## Features Overview
 ### V1 - Export/Utility